What is Birth Trauma or Birth-related trauma?

 - Urogynaecologist

-If you suspect that you may have pelvic floor muscle damage finding a team of trusted health professionals is the key to your recovery.
-Our private Facebook support group is a useful resource as you can ask questions from mothers that may have experienced similar problems and while the information that you receive in the support group shouldn’t replace the advice of a medical professional, it can be very helpful to speak to your peers too.
+Our private Facebook support group for women and birthing people is useful as you can ask questions from parents who may have experienced similar problems.
+While the information that you receive in the support group shouldn’t replace the advice of a health professional, it can be very helpful to speak to your peers too.

 Some women have reported to us negative experiences they’ve had when seeking help.
 For example, being told that nothing is wrong with them, when they feel like something isn’t right, or they may have been mis-diagnosed, or they’ve had to go back to the hospital they experienced the trauma in to get help.
 You might need to look around, and you might need to be your own advocate, but there ARE people out there who really want to help you recover.